New method solves 40 year-old mystery on the size of shadowy galaxies

 - Galaxies provide a 100 million-fold improvement over previous methods

 Using the world’s largest telescopes, researchers have discovered ancient cold gas clouds larger than galaxies in the early Universe.
 The discovery was announced today at a press conference at the 227th meeting of the American Astronomical Society in Orlando, Florida.

-The discovery, led by Associate Professor Jeff Cooke, Swinburne University of Technology, and Associate Professor John O’Meara, St. Michael’s College, has helped solve a decades-old puzzle on the nature of gas clouds, known as damped Lyman alpha systems, or DLAs.
+The discovery, led by Swinburne Associate Professor Jeff Cooke and Associate Professor John O’Meara, from St Michael’s College, has helped solve a decades-old puzzle on the nature of gas clouds, known as damped Lyman alpha systems, or DLAs.

 “Our new method first identifies galaxies that are more likely to have intervening DLA gas clouds and then searches for them using long, deep exposures on the powerful Keck Observatory 10m telescopes in Hawaii and deep data from the VLT 8m telescopes in Chile,” says Associate Professor Cooke.